 - Keyword stuffing

-16. Roughly 97% of Fortune 500 companies use an applicant tracking system (ATS) to automatically screen resumes for keywords.
-(Jobscan)
+12. Roughly 97% of Fortune 500 companies use ATS to automatically screen resumes for keywords.

 Need help creating a cover letter?
 Try our AI Cover Letter Generator for writing assistance and stylish templates that match your resume and help your application beat the ATS screening process.

-21. Only 38% of job seekers included a cover letter with their application when it was required.
-(ResumeLab)
+4. Despite this, the data also shows that only 38% of job seekers included a cover letter with their application when it was required.

-22. Yet, well over half (64%) of job listings with a direct application process require a cover letter.
-(ResumeLab)
+5. This is especially significant when well over half (64%) of job listings with a direct application process require a cover letter.

-23. Even when submitting a cover letter is optional, 77% of recruiters give preference to candidates who send a cover letter.
-(ResumeLab)
+6. Even when submitting a cover letter is optional, the same data shows that 77% of recruiters give preference to candidates who send a cover letter.

-29. Nearly two-thirds of surveyed American workers say that a new job would improve their happiness.
-(Resume Now)
+1. A Resume Now survey found that nearly two-thirds of surveyed American workers say that a new job would improve their happiness.

-30. Despite desiring change, more than 60% of respondents in the same survey report staying at a job longer than they wanted to.
-Their top reasons for staying in unfulfilling roles include: (Resume Now)
+3. Despite desiring change, more than 60% of respondents report staying at a job longer than they wanted to.
+Their top reasons for staying in unfulfilling roles include:

 - Fearing a pay cut (35%)